-The Monarto South Farm
+Monarto South Farm

-Thriving in the sandy, limestone soils of Monarto South, Eremophila demonstrates remarkable resilience.
-Its specialised biochemistry allows it to conserve moisture, endure intense heat, and resist pests—growing where few other plants can survive.
+It is in the pristine soil and fresh country air of our farm that Eremophila alternifolia is grown, and this remarkable plant is the foundation for our first release products.
+Thriving in sandy, limestone soils, Eremophila demonstrates remarkable resilience.
+Its specialised biochemistry allows it to conserve moisture, endure intense heat, and resist pests, growing where few other plants can survive.
+This species offers a distinct profile of active compounds.

-When carefully extracted, this species offers a distinct profile of active compounds.
-Research has identified anti-inflammatory, antioxidant, antibacterial, and antifungal properties within its oils and extracts, reflecting the plant’s natural adaptations to semi-arid environments.
+Research has identified Eremophila alternifolia has anti-inflammatory, antioxidant, antibacterial, and antifungal properties within its oils and extracts, reflecting the plant’s natural adaptations to semi-arid environments.

 -